PathCRF: Ball-Free Soccer Event Detection via Possession Path Inference from Player Trajectories: Conclusion

 \section{Conclusion}

-In this paper, we propose PathCRF, a framework for detecting on-ball soccer events using only player tracking data.
-By formulating event detection as a sequential edge selection problem over a fully connected dynamic graph and enforcing hard constraints on edge-to-edge transitions via a dynamic masked CRF, the framework produces logically consistent possession sequences and achieves strong event-level performance.
-Moreover, we demonstrated that the detected events can reliably support various downstream analyses, highlighting the practical value of PathCRF as a scalable alternative to expensive ball tracking systems and labor-intensive manual event annotation.
+This paper proposes PathCRF, a framework for detecting on-ball soccer events using only player tracking data.
+By formulating event detection as a sequential edge selection problem over a dynamic graph and enforcing hard constraints on edge-to-edge transitions via a dynamic masked CRF, the framework produces logically consistent possession paths and achieves strong event detection performance.
+Although PathCRF is proposed mainly to replace expensive ball tracking and labor-intensive manual annotation in soccer, its formulation is domain-agnostic.
+That is, by modifying only the transition constraints defined in Section~\ref{sec:masking}, it can extend to other multi-agent settings such as autonomous driving (detecting vehicle interactions), multi-robot coordination (tracking object handovers), and surveillance (inferring the transfer path of suspicious items).

-As future work, we aim to further improve detection accuracy by integrating additional sources of inductive bias, such as partial human guidance for ambiguous events or prior knowledge of player-specific behavioral tendencies.
-We also plan to incorporate visual features from easily accessible broadcast videos into the model.
+As future work, we aim to further improve detection accuracy by integrating partial human guidance for ambiguous events or visual features from easily accessible broadcast videos into the model.
 Leveraging such multi-modal information could not only enhance robustness in challenging scenarios but also enable finer-grained categorization of kick events into more detailed action types, such as passes, crosses, shots, and clearances.